 Working towards an equitable, just and inclusive society in which older people can flourish.

-Starting life in 1959 as the old people’s welfare council of Western Australia, the change to the Western Australian Council of the Ageing in 1968 also crystallised the founding principal of valuing the contribution and lived experience of older people and the advance the rights, needs and interests of older western Australians.
+Starting life in 1959 as the Old People’s Welfare Council of Western Australia, the change to the Western Australian Council on the Ageing in 1968 also crystallised the founding principal of valuing the contribution and lived experience of older people and the advance the rights, needs and interests of older Western Australians.
 These principals and purpose shape the organisation to this day which is recognised as a peak body for Older Australians.

 We joined the national confederation of COTA but remain an independent Bipartisan non-affiliated organisation.